Return to site

 Chinese manufacturers are volume-driven machines.
 They want:

 Your unique, complex design?
-It's more likely to be rejected than refined.
+It's more likely to be rejected than refined, or accepted then quietly standardized back to what they normally make while hoping you won't notice the difference.

-E-commerce is a zero-sum game for small importers:
+E-commerce is a zero-sum game for small importers, like trying to open a lemonade stand between two Starbucks locations:

 Section image

-1. Differentiate or Die: Find a unique angle that larger sellers can't replicate
+• Differentiate or Die: Find a unique angle that larger sellers can't replicate.
+If your product is exactly like everyone else's, enjoy your new expensive hobby.

-3. Aggregate Demand: Consider joining importing groups or cooperatives
+• Aggregate Demand: Consider joining importing groups or cooperatives.
+It's like carpooling, but for shipping containers.

-While the challenges are real, smart, adaptable entrepreneurs can still succeed.
+While the challenges are real—and occasionally soul-crushing—smart, adaptable entrepreneurs can still succeed.
 Knowledge is your greatest weapon against these importing obstacles.
+That, and a healthy sense of humor, because you'll need it.

 Previous